The-Library-Of-Shaders/the-library-of-shaders.github.io/docs/articles/fragment/index.md

 # Fragment Shaders

-Fragment shaders are the shaders that run directly on geometry after vertex shaders usually.
+Fragment shaders are the shaders that run directly on geometry, usually after vertex shaders.
 They can do a lot of things, such as texturing, fog, and normal map effects.